 The following example gets all the groups in a Zendesk Support instance using the groups API.

 Make sure you've defined a few groups in your Zendesk Support instance before trying out the script.
 See Creating, managing, and using groups.
-Replace the following placeholders in the script with your information: your_subdomain, your_email_address, and your_password.
 To learn how the script works, see the inline comments (which start with # in Python) as well as the explanations that follow.

-# Do the HTTP get requestresponse = requests.get(url, auth=(user, pwd))
+# Perform the HTTP GET requestresponse = requests.get(url, auth=auth)

 # Check for HTTP codes other than 200if response.status_code != 200: print('Status:', response.status_code, 'Problem with the request.
 Exiting.') exit()